Sabrinas Organizing

 This tip is from Daria Harvey.

-"Have a homework caddy (Affiliate Link) and school supplies at the ready wherever your child does homework.
-Mine worked at the kitchen table, so I had a three-drawer Sterilite organizer in my pantry (Affiliate Link) for paper, scissors, pencils, pens, colored pencils, crayons, index cards, etc. It saves time and stresses not having to search for what they need to do their homework and projects.
-I'd also say it's so handy to have a place in the refrigerator and in the pantry (Affiliate Link) for kid snacks and lunch items.
+"Have a homework caddy (affiliate) and school supplies at the ready wherever your child does homework.
+Mine worked at the kitchen table, so I had a three-drawer Sterilite organizer in my pantry (affiliate) for paper, scissors, pencils, pens, colored pencils, crayons, index cards, etc. It saves time and stresses not having to search for what they need to do their homework and projects.
+I'd also say it's so handy to have a place in the refrigerator and in the pantry (affiliate) for kid snacks and lunch items.
 This way, they can help prepare their own lunches.
 Teaching independence is so important." ~ Daria Harvey

 Back to school tips for elementary school kids by Daria Harvey